moronkreacionz/java-redis-app/README.md

 $ docker logs <containerid>

 $ docker stop <containerid>
+each ps which is running for redis and java client or do docker compose stop command

+$ docker-compose stop
 since this is an infinite loop application for testing linking between docker containers using docker compose.

 Hope this helps. !